CosmosContracts/roadmap/proposals/2-core-team.md

 ## Budget Handling

-All the budget for 2025 will be allocated to a wallet controlled by Dimi, who will then set up a smart contract controlled by the community to handle recurring payments (on DAODAO).
-The community can cancel the payments at any time.
+With this proposal we are sending only Q1 budget (12,000 USDC) to a multisig wallet controlled by Kintsugi, who will send the payments each month to Digital Kitchen.
+Q2-4 Budgets will be requested with an additional proposal in April.

 ### Price disclosure

 The budgets have been calculated based on a $JUNO price of $0.20.
 In case of price fluctuations, the budget will be adjusted according to market conditions, with a maximum multiplier of 4x and a minimum multiplier of 0.25x.

+### Development notes

+Despite this proposal coming only now in the middle of Q1, we already started working on the deliverables.
+You can find the draft Cosmos-SDK v50 upgrade [here](https://github.com/CosmosContracts/juno/pull/1089), and the security upgrades already implemented by looking at upgrades ([v25](https://github.com/CosmosContracts/juno/releases/tag/v25.0.0), [v26](https://github.com/CosmosContracts/juno/releases/tag/v26.0.0), [v27](https://github.com/CosmosContracts/juno/releases/tag/v27.0.0)) made by Kintsugi.

 ## Conclusion

-- Vote YES if you agree to appoint Digital Kitchen and Kintsugi Tech as core teams.
-Allocate all the budget (120,000 $JUNO + 12,000 USDC) by sending it to a wallet controlled by Dimi, and commit to the quarterly payments outlined above.
+- Vote YES if you agree to appoint Digital Kitchen and Kintsugi Tech as core teams, and you agree allocating the Q1 budget (12,000 USDC) by sending it to a wallet controlled by Kintsugi committing to the monthly payments outlined above.
 - Vote NO if you disagree with appointing these teams or allocating these budgets.